-There’s no one set price (opens in new tab) for website builders.
+When considering how much it costs to build a website, note there's no set structure for website builders.
 Plans range from free-forever packages and trials for simple sites, all the way up to monthly or annual subscriptions for advanced, professional platforms.
 You can expect to pay between $5 to $20 a month for builders for smaller and medium-sized sites; the more expensive plans, at around $30 a month, are usually for ecommerce sites.

 Should I use a free website builder?

 In our opinion, a premium website builder plan is best for a site that's intended for ecommerce, marketing, or business use.
-While you might wonder whether you should choose a free website builder (opens in new tab) if you're struggling for budget - and free builders are adequate for simpler sites - you'll face resource limitations and other obstructions, which you need to bear in mind.
+While you might wonder between free vs paid website builders if you're struggling with budget - and free builders are adequate for simpler sites - you'll face resource limitations and other obstructions that you need to bear in mind.

 To give you a good example: Wix’s free-forever plan offers access to the entire builder, meaning that you can create a website and not spend a single cent.
 However, you'll find that your limitations include Wix ads, an inability to connect a custom domain name, and tight levels of storage and bandwidth.

-In essence, when it comes to comparing free website builders vs paid (opens in new tab), free builders are often good enough for small personal projects, but you should pay for a premium plan if you're a business user.
-It's worth checking out the best cheap website builder deals (opens in new tab) however, as you can often find a top service for less.
+In essence, free builders are often good enough for small personal projects, but you should pay for a premium plan if you're a business user.
+It's worth checking out the best cheap website builder deals, however, as you can often find a top service for less.

 You don’t have to pay a huge amount to create a professional website.
 There are many platforms that enable you to make a site from scratch in a matter of minutes.

 Depending on your development proficiency, some enable you to create a bespoke site worthy of a design agency without the huge cost associated with web development.